apache/flink/docs/apis/table.md

 | `Kafka08JsonTableSource` | `flink-connector-kafka-0.8` | N | Y | A Kafka 0.8 source for JSON data.
 | `Kafka09JsonTableSource` | `flink-connector-kafka-0.9` | N | Y | A Kafka 0.9 source for JSON data.

-All source that come with the `flink-table` dependency can be directly used by your Table programs.
+All sources that come with the `flink-table` dependency can be directly used by your Table programs.
 For all other table sources, you have to add the respective dependency in addition to the `flink-table` dependency.

 #### KafkaJsonTableSource